ayreal/intro-to-javascript-notes/README.md

 ## Closures and Callbacks
   - Callback methods are a specific application of an inner function being called.
 Therefore, `this` is also global inside of callbacks passed to our array iterator methods.
+  - Closures for privitization of variables
+    - Closures cannot access the outer function’s `this` variable by using the `this` keyword because the `this` variable is accessible only by the function itself, not by inner functions.

 ## Lexical Scope (.bind, .call, .apply)
 - Set `this` value on methods
+  - When a function executes, it gets the `this` property, a variable with the value of the object that invokes the function where this is used. `this` is not assigned a value until an object invokes the function where `this` is defined.
 - Borrow methods

 ## Arrow Functions